 In addition to the Trinidad sourced rum, the remaining 20 percent of the Aged White is Jamaican.
 This is a mix of fifteen different pot-still rums from four different distilleries: Worthy Park, Hampden, Clarendon, and New Yarmouth.
 Jamaica is famous for its funky, high ester rums and many of the Jamaican rums in the Aged White fit that description, including a trace amount of Hampden DOK.
 Nick describes the DOK as being “basically undrinkable on its own,” but in small quantities provides a welcome dose of the funky fruit and flower essence to the final product.

 The Aged White bottle states an age of three years, but given all the different rum above, three years is obviously an average age.
-As with the Merchant’s Reserve, the blending of the rums occurs at E&A Scheer in Holland.
+As with the Merchant’s Reserve, the blending of the rums occurs at E&A Scheer in Amsterdam.

 Being a blended and aged white rum, the natural rums for side-by-side comparisons are the Plantation “3 Stars” and the Banks “5 Island.”
 All three include component rums from Trinidad and Jamaica, although the Plantation and Banks include rums from other countries as well.
 Head to head, the Plantation 3 Stars is noticeably sweeter, not an uncommon experience with Plantation rums.
 The Banks and the Denizen are closer in flavor, however I find the Banks a tad rounder – not terribly surprising given that it costs 50 percent more and includes a wider blend of rums.